LINZHU-PolyU/RadioMapSR/README.md

 ## Code Availability

-The code for this project is currently **under review** and will be made publicly available upon acceptance of the paper.
+The paper is currently **under review**.
+At this stage, we are sharing the detailed implementation of our model architecture.
+The full codebase will be made publicly available upon acceptance of the paper.

 **Status:** Paper submitted